-- What are the tools used to monitor and evaluate the institution's different activities? - Specifically related to teaching and learning mission: how are programmes monitored and reviewed? (cf. ESG 1.9) - Do these tools provide sufficient evidence to inform decision-making at various level?
-How could they be improved to ensure they are fit-for-purpose? - How is the link between the evidence and institutional planning and development processes ensured? - How are internal and external stakeholders involved in quality assurance processes? - How does the institution ensure and evaluate the quality of its activities for the management of research and use of research results?
-Which indicators are used? - How is the quality assurance of research activities linked with the overall quality assurance processes of the institution?
+- What are the tools used to monitor and evaluate the institution's different activities? - Specifically related to teaching and learning mission: how are programmes monitored and reviewed? (cf. ESG 1.9)

+- Do these tools provide sufficient evidence to inform decision-making at various level?
+How could they be improved to ensure they are fit-for-purpose? - How does the institution ensure and evaluate the quality of its internationalisation activities at different organisational levels? - How is the quality assurance of internationalisation activities linked with the overall quality assurance processes of the institution? - How is the link between the evidence and institutional planning and development processes ensured? - How are internal and external stakeholders involved in quality assurance processes?